prasso/prasso_app/Customizing.md

          - Click on the "Sign-in method" tab.
          - Enable the "Email/Password" sign-in method.
      That's it!
 Now your users can sign in to your Firebase app using their email and password.
  18. Update the images for both Google and Firebase.
+Couple options here.
-Use apetools (https://apetools.webprofusion.com/#/tools/imagegorilla) and pass an existing PNG to update the images.
- 19. Once you have downloaded the apetools image package, place the images into your app's assets folder and replace the existing Prasso images.
+ 1. Use apetools (https://apetools.webprofusion.com/#/tools/imagegorilla) and pass an existing PNG to update the images.
+Using ApeTools requires you to download the apetools image package, place the images into your app's assets folder and replace the existing Prasso images.
 Use Android Studio and XCode's built-in resource editors for this step to ensure the index files are correctly updated.
+ 2. use a package like https://pub.dev/packages/flutter_launcher_icons to generate from a specific image.
+ 19.
  20. Modify the welcome screen in `lib/app_widgets/onboarding/intro_page.dart` to include content specific to your app's needs.
  21. Modify the name of the app (CFBundleName) in ios/Flutter/AppFrameworkInfo.plist, ios/Runner/Info.plist.
  22. Insert the correct Firebase configuration data into lib/main.dart